GiannisStathoudakis/TheOneLab/README.md

 > 🚧 **Status:** Under Construction

-*Originally evolving from a series of older, local homelab iterations, this project was ultimately dubbed **TheOneLab**—reference to "The One Ring" (One Lab to rule them all!).*
+*Originally evolving from a series of older, local homelab iterations, this project was ultimately dubbed **TheOneLab**—reference to "The One Ring".*

 The lab utilizes a custom fork ([springboot-kafka-streams-microservices-demo](https://github.com/GiannisStathoudakis/springboot-kafka-streams-microservices-demo)) of [ZaTribune's Spring Boot Kafka Streams Demo](https://github.com/ZaTribune/springboot-kafka-streams-microservices-demo), which has been heavily modified and adapted to be natively compatible with this GitOps infrastructure project.